 What are autosomal recessive disorders?

 Mutations (or changes in the DNA) have occurred over time in different parts of the world.
 Anyone can carry any type of recessive gene.
-However, certain ethnic groups are more likely to carry certain recessive genes, because of where the mutation originated.
-For example, the gene that causes Tay-Sachs disease is found most commonly in people of Ashkenazi Jewish descent.
-This population is from eastern Europe, where experts believe the mutation originated.
+However, certain ethnic groups are more likely to carry certain recessive genes because of where the mutation originated.
+For example, the gene that causes Tay-Sachs disease is commonly found in people of Ashkenazi Jewish descent.
+This population is from Eastern Europe, where experts believe the mutation originated.
 The disease also affects those who are not of Ashkenazi Jewish descent.

 What are some of the different types of autosomal recessive disorders?

 Examples of autosomal recessive disorders include cystic fibrosis, sickle cell anemia, and Tay-Sachs disease.

 Cystic fibrosis (CF) is a common, inherited, single-gene disorder mainly found in Caucasians.
 People with CF produce abnormally thick and sticky mucus that can damage body organs.
 The mucus interrupts the function of vital organs, especially the lungs, and leads to chronic infections.
 CF also involves the pancreas and causes decreased absorption of essential nutrients and can cause reproductive system damage.
 With improved treatment and management of the disease, affected people may live well into adulthood.
 Ultimately, death most often occurs from respiratory failure.
 Other people with variants of CF may have only lung involvement, sinusitis, or infertility.